John Kinsella (poet)

 John Kinsella (born 1963) is an Australian poet, novelist, critic, essayist and editor.
-His writing is strongly influenced by landscape, and he espouses an 'international regionalism' in his approach to place.
+His writing is strongly influenced by landscape, and he espouses an "international regionalism" in his approach to place.
 He has also frequently worked in collaboration with other writers, artists and musicians.

 Early life and work

 Kinsella was born in Perth, Western Australia.
 His mother was a poet and he began writing poetry as a child.
 He cites Judith Wright among his early influences.
 Before becoming a full-time writer, teacher and editor he worked in a variety of places, including laboratories, a fertiliser factory and on farms.

 Later poetry and writing

-Kinsella has published over thirty books and his many awards include three Western Australian Premier's Book Awards, the Grace Leven Prize for Poetry, the John Bray Award for Poetry, and the 2008 Christopher Brennan Award.
+Kinsella has published at least fifty books and his many awards include three Western Australian Premier's Book Awards, the Grace Leven Prize for Poetry, the John Bray Award for Poetry, the 2008 Christopher Brennan Award, the Victorian Premier's Literary Award for Poetry, the Judith Wright Calanthe Award for poetry (twice) and the Australian Prime Minister's Literary Award for Poetry.

-His poems have appeared in journals such as Stand, The Times Literary Supplement, The Kenyon Review, Poetry Salzburg Review and Antipodes.
+His poems have appeared in journals such as Stand, The Times Literary Supplement, The Kenyon Review, Poetry Salzburg Review, The New Yorker, the London Review of Books and Antipodes.
 His poetry collections include: Poems 1980-1994, The Silo, The Undertow: New & Selected Poems, Visitants (1999), Wheatlands (with Dorothy Hewett, 2000) and The Hierarchy of Sheep (2001).
 His book, Peripheral Light: New and Selected Poems, includes an introduction by Harold Bloom and his poetry collection, The New Arcadia, was published in June 2005.
+Drowning in Wheat: Selected Poems appeared in 2016, and Insomnia in 2019.
+After these came the first two volumes of his collected poems: The Ascension of Sheep (2021) and Harsh Hakea (2022).

 Kinsella is a vegan and has written about the ethics of vegetarianism.
-In 2001 he published a book of autobiographical writing, called Auto.
+He has published various books of autobiographical writing including Auto (2001) and Displaced: A Rural Life (2020).
 He has also written plays, short stories and the novels Genre and Post-colonial.